LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/knowledge-bases.md

         * What time do you close?
     * **Summary**: We are open every day from 9am to 7pm.

+    {: .important}
-    **Note**: Additional details and tags can be included when creating your Knowledge Base articles.
-Please see our developers documentation on knowledge bases for more details on how to use these features to optimize your Knowledge Base searches.
+    Additional details and tags can be included when creating your Knowledge Base articles.
+Please see our developers documentation on knowledge bases, which is [here](knowledge-base-overview.html), for more details on how to use these features to optimize your Knowledge Base searches.

 	Click **Save** in the lower-right corner.